seagullmike/nmbbSample/README.md

 <p>This is the example source code from Chapter 10 accompanying O'Reilly's
     "Building Node Applications with MongoDB and Backbone" by Mike Wilson.</p>
 <p>fixed up a few typos and case errors.
 The Cloud9 IDE is strict with respect to
-module nams... minor edits to run in the Cloud9 IDE were required.
+module names... minor edits to run in the Cloud9 IDE were required.
 Although this example SocialNet app has a simple UI on the client it is still full featured and showcasese a full functioning NodeJS based server with MongoDB data store, REST api and Socket.io real-time client/server api.